-SCA transaction policy can be specified either in an SCA composite or annotatively in the implementation code.
-Language-specific annotations are described in the respective language binding specifications, for example the SCA Java Common Annotations and APIs specification [SCA-Java-Annotations].
+1810 SCA transaction policy can be specified either in an SCA composite or annotatively in the implementation

+1811 code.
+Language-specific annotations are described in the respective language binding specifications, for

-- 1807 This specification defines the following implementation transaction policies: - 1808 managedTransaction Describes the service component's transactional environment. - transactedOneWay and immediateOneWay two mutually exclusive intents that describe whether the SCA runtime will process OneWay messages immediately or will enqueue (from a client perspective) and dequeue (from a service perspective) a OneWay message as part of a global transaction. - 1813 This specification also defines the following interaction transaction policies: - propagatesTransaction and suspendsTransaction two mutually exclusive intents that describe whether the SCA runtime propagates any transaction context to a service or reference on a synchronous invocation. - 1817 Finally, this specification defines a profile intent called managedSharedTransaction that combines the - managedTransaction intent and the propogatesTransaction intent so that the managed, shared global transaction pattern is easier to configure.
+- 1812 example the SCA Java Common Annotations and APIs specification [SCA-Java-Annotations]. - 1813 This specification defines the following implementation transaction policies: - 1814 managedTransaction Describes the service component's transactional environment. - transactedOneWay and immediateOneWay two mutually exclusive intents that describe whether the SCA runtime will process OneWay messages immediately or will enqueue (from a client perspective) and dequeue (from a service perspective) a OneWay message as part of a global transaction. - 1819 This specification also defines the following interaction transaction policies: - propagatesTransaction and suspendsTransaction two mutually exclusive intents that describe whether the SCA runtime propagates any transaction context to a service or reference on a synchronous invocation. - Finally, this specification defines a profile intent called managedSharedTransaction that combines the managedTransaction intent and the propogatesTransaction intent so that the managed, shared global transaction pattern is pacier to configure - 1825 transaction pattern is easier to configure.

-1820 9.4 Global and local transactions
+1826 9.4 Global and local transactions